Features of Java

 There are two types of platforms software-based and hardware-based.
-Java provides software-based platform.
+Java provides a software-based platform.

 Java is best known for its security.
 With Java, we can develop virus-free systems.
 Java is secured because:

-These security are provided by java language.
-Some security can also be provided by application developer through SSL, JAAS, Cryptography etc.
+Java language provides these securities by default.
+Some security can also be provided by an application developer explicitly through SSL, JAAS, Cryptography, etc.

-Robust simply means strong.
+The English mining of Robust is strong.
 Java is robust because:

-Java is architecture neutral because there is no implementation dependent features e.g. size of primitive types is fixed.
+Java is architecture neutral because there are no implementation dependent features, for example, the size of primitive types is fixed.

 In C programming, int data type occupies 2 bytes of memory for 32-bit architecture and 4 bytes of memory for 64-bit architecture.
-But in java, it occupies 4 bytes of memory for both 32 and 64 bit architectures.
+However, it occupies 4 bytes of memory for both 32 and 64-bit architectures in Java.

-Java is portable because it facilitates you to carry the java bytecode to any platform.
-It doesn't require any type of implementation.
+Java is portable because it facilitates you to carry the Java bytecode to any platform.
+It doesn't require any implementation.

 Java is a dynamic language.
-It supports dynamic loading of classes.
+It supports the dynamic loading of classes.
 It means classes are loaded on demand.
-It also supports functions from its native languages i.e. C and C++.
+It also supports functions from its native languages, i.e., C and C++.

 Java supports dynamic compilation and automatic memory management (garbage collection).